 In all the different versions of the Magnus saga, the Frisians fight the citizens of Rome, the Saxons and the Saracens, or a combination thereof.
 Always to free Rome for the sake of Charlemagne and the pope.
 Besides this, the Frisians supposedly fought like true biblical Urías in the frontline, and under command of their leader Magnus who carried a red banner.
 Apparently, Saint Magnus was transformed from an Italian bishop into a Frisian warrior.

-Also, the Frisian warriors are described as ‘naked’ in the sagas, what is meant by that they did not wear (heavy) armor and helmets.
+Also, the Frisian warriors are described as ‘naked’ in the sagas, what is meant by that they did not wear (heavy) armour and helmets.
 This corresponds with the images preserved of high-medieval, barefooted Frisian warriors.
-Read our post Terrorist Fighters from the Wadden Sea where we elaborate on their appearances.
-That they walked barefoot might have been the norm in the salt-marsh culture of the Frisians (it is a tradition that survived on the Hallig islands in region Ostfriesland till the nineteenth century; Knol 2021).
-Lightly armed and fast in charging at the enemy.
-Even their hair shaved off.
+Read our blog post Terrorist Fighters from the Wadden Sea where we elaborate on their eccentric appearances.
+That they walked barefoot might have been the norm in the salt-marsh culture of the Frisians.
+It is even a tradition that survived on the Hallig islands in the region of Ostfriesland till the nineteenth century (Knol 2021).
+Key was that they were lightly armed and fast in charging at the enemy.
+Even their hair shaved off for the aerodynamic effect.

 Sources of the Saga - The saga of the Frisian Freedom, with different accents, has been codified in several Old-Frisians law books: Codex Unia (U), ca. 1650; Scripture of Fivelgo (F), ca. 1450; Jus Municipale Frisonum (J), ca. 1530; Druk (D), ca. 1485; First Hunsingo Codex (H), early-fourteenth century; Codex Aysma (A), sixteenth century.

 To makes things more credible concerning the freedom saga, a serious Magnus pedigree was construed over time too.
 He received a totally fictional genus name, namely Forteman.
 He also got his own seal.
-Furthermore, Magnus Forteman supposedly was the first duke of Frisia.
-And, while they were at it, and why not? his father Gustavus founded the first church in Frisia, at the village of Harlingen.
-The church at Harlingen, originally built around the year 1200, has Saint Michael as patron.
+In addition, Magnus Forteman supposedly was the first duke of Frisia.
+And, while they were at it, and why not? his father Gustavus founded the first church in Frisia, at Almenum, now part of the town of Harlingen.
+This church in Harlingen, originally built around the year 1200, has Saint Michael as patron.
 Also, the coat of arms of Harlingen carries the image of Saint Michael.

-There is even a theory that Hiaro of Slinga, one of the three soldiers who find the body of Saint Magnus (see above, the inscription in the Church of the Frisians), is actually from the settlement of Hlinga.
+There is a theory that Hiaro of Slinga, one of the three soldiers who find the body of Saint Magnus (see above, the inscription in the Church of the Frisians), is actually from the settlement of Hlinga.
 The 'S' of Slinga would be a slip of the chisel concerning the 'H', and Hlinga would stem from H(er)linga and H(ar)linga, thus modern Harlingen.
-Together with a thirteenth-century seal from district Wonseradeel in province Friesland, which depicts a warrior with the eagle of Charlemagne (possibly indeed Hiara from Slinga) and bearing the text Sanctus Magnus dux Frisonum 'Saint Magnus duke of Frisia', a fusion was made of the historic persons Hiaro and Magnus (Van Buijtenen 1953).
+Together with a thirteenth-century seal from district Wonseradeel in the province of Friesland, which depicts a warrior with the eagle of Charlemagne (possibly indeed Hiara from Slinga) and bearing the text Sanctus Magnus dux Frisonum 'Saint Magnus duke of Frisia', a fusion was made of the historic persons Hiaro and Magnus (Van Buijtenen 1953).
 We are, however, not sure simply another saga has been created with this 'theory'.
 It needs quite a lot brain gymnastics and stimulant drugs, to be frank.
-And how to incorporate the place name Almenum into all this based on this creative outburst, we do not know either.
+And how to incorporate the place name Almenum into this creative outburst of Van Buijtenen, we do not know either.

-In fact, the name Slinga is probably Esens.
+In fact, the name Slinga is very probably Esens.
 The older name of Esens is namely Es(e)linge.
-Esens is located in the north of region Ostfriesland and, guess what, its church is dedicated to Saint Magnus (Noomen 1989, Stellingwerf 2007).
-So, very nice and all the flags of the Netherlands and province Friesland that decorate the Church of the Frisians today, but more appropriate would be the flag of Ostfriesland because they brought the relics of Saint Magnus to the church.
+Esens is located in the north of the region of Ostfriesland and, guess what, its church is dedicated to Saint Magnus too (Noomen 1989, Stellingwerf 2007).
+So, very nice and all the flags of the Netherlands and the province of Friesland that decorate the Church of the Frisians today, but more appropriate would be the flag of the region of Ostfriesland because they brought the relics of Saint Magnus to the church.
+Anyway, the thick Dutch nationalistic layer with which the Church of the Frisians is covered, could be regarded as an insult by the Ostfriesen.

 Almenum -The present-day town of Harlingen developed near the terp settlement of Almenum.
 On this terp stands the church of Saint Michael.
 The name Almenum - still being used - might indicate a pre-Christian origin of a temple or sanctuary at this spot.
 The morpheme 'al' stems from 'al(a)h' meaning temple, and 'alhist' meaning 'dwelling near the temple'.
 Other place names in the Netherlands with a similar origin are Aalst and Elst (Van Eijnatten 2005).

-Other morphemes pointing towards a spot of pre-Christian sacral relevance are 'harg', meaning temple or hilltop sanctuary, like the villages of Hargen in province Noord-Holland, Harich in province Friesland, Harga (later Kethel) in province Zuid Holland, and 'wîha', meaning holy place, idol, or altar, like the village Wehe-Den Hoorn in province Groningen or the towns Wijhe in province Overijssel and Wije in province Gelderland.
-During the Middle Ages, at Harich (before Harch), there stood a chapel and grangia 'monastic grange' belonging to the Saint Odulf Abbey at Stavoren.
+Other morphemes pointing towards a spot of pre-Christian sacral relevance are 'harg', meaning temple or hilltop sanctuary, like the villages of Hargen in the province of Noord Holland, Harich in the province of Friesland, Harga (later Kethel) in the province of Zuid Holland, and 'wîha', meaning holy place, idol, or altar, like the village of Wehe-Den Hoorn in the province of Groningen or the towns Wijhe in the province of Overijssel and Wije in the province of Gelderland.
+During the Middle Ages, at Harich (before Harch), there stood a chapel and grangia 'monastic grange' belonging to the Saint Odulf Abbey at Stavoren in the province of Friesland.
 When the grange was plundered and burned down by haadling 'headman' Ige Galema during a local conflict at the end of the fifteenth century, many miraculous healings happened at this spiritual spot.
 The spot is located on a slightly elevated Pleistocene height (De Langen & Mol 2023).

 Lastly, the place named Herwen in the province of Gelderland also has a similar holy origin.
 It is composed of "harh-wiha" which means 'temple' or 'consecrated sanctuary' (Kerkhof 2022).
 At Herwen, a complete Roman temple complex was found, dedicated to the god Magusanus, which was popular among the Batavians living in the area.